The Smithsonian Institution is committed to ensuring the security of the American public by protecting their information and the nation’s heritage.

 If you comply with this policy in conducting vulnerability discovery activities, SI OCIO will consider your research to be authorized.

-The Smithsonian Institution is a trust instrumentality of the United States, lawfully created by Congress in 1846 to carry out the responsibilities it undertook in accepting the bequest of James Smithson to “found at Washington, under the name of the Smithsonian Institution, an establishment for the increase and diffusion of knowledge among men.”
+The Smithsonian Institution is a trust instrumentality of the United States, lawfully created by Congress in 1846 to carry out the responsibilities it undertook in accepting the bequest of James Smithson to “found at Washington, under the name of the Smithsonian Institution, an establishment for the increase and diffusion of knowledge.”